-The Statement of Financial Position at 31 March 2023 shows net liabilities of \pounds 110,653 (2022: \pounds 82,368).
-In addition, there are lease liabilities committed for future years of \pounds 23,553 (2022: \pounds 62,253).
+The Statement of Financial Position at 31 March 2024 shows net liabilities of $\pounds 59,074$ (2023: $\pounds 110,653$ ).
+In addition, there are lease liabilities committed for future years of $\pounds 79,845$ (2023: $\pounds 23,553$ ).

 The Commission's sponsoring body is the Northern Ireland Office as laid out in the Public Processions (Northern Ireland) Act 1998.
-The Commission's budget for 2023-24 has been approved by the Northern Ireland Office, and we received a three year financial settlement as part of the UK Government Spending Review covering the period 2022-25.
-In addition, as a result of the Commission's project budget shortfall in 2023-24 the Commission has engaged with its sponsoring body the Northern Ireland Office who have provided a letter of support that confirms the provision of financial support to the Commission by the Northern Ireland Office, to assist it in meeting its liabilities as and when they fall due, but only to the extent that money is not otherwise available to the Commission to meet such liabilities.
+The Commission's budget for 2024-25 has been approved by the Northern Ireland Office, and we received a three year financial settlement as part of the UK Government Spending Review covering the period 2022-25.
+In addition, as a result of the Commission's project budget shortfall in 2024-25 the Commission has engaged with its sponsoring body the Northern Ireland Office who confirms the provision of financial support to the Commission, to assist it in meeting its liabilities as and when they fall due.